AhmedEsaam/Embedded-Linux/CPP/Labs/Session_08/README.md

 ### Stack Unwinding

-* `RAII`: Resource Aquisition Initialization (Any defined container handles its dynamic allocated memory by freeing it when out of scopes).
+* `RAII`: **Resource Aquisition Is Initialization** which means that the resource is tied to the object life time (Any defined container handles its dynamic allocated memory by freeing it when it goes out of scopes).

 * Always use standard library containers as they achieve `RAII` as they handles there allocated memory, so no need to worry about non-executed freeing memory in the `try` blocks.